the-mikedavis/ros/README.md

 # ROS - Elixir

 Caution: this repo is still really heavily under development.
-I don't yet have solutions for interoperability with `rosrun` or `roslaunch`, nor have I completely nailed down services and service proxies.
+I don't yet have solutions for interoperability with `rosrun` or `roslaunch`.
 Please use only for development purposes and curiosity only.

 ## Example Publisher